Eontec/eontec.github.io/_posts/2023-07-21-Black-Guild-V5C4.md

-"Otsuken!"
+「Otsuken!」

-"Thank you for your hard work!"
+「Thank you for your hard work!」

-"I had a great time today!"
+「I had a great time today!」

-"Otsu Riri!"
+「Otsu Riri!」

-"Please deliver Riri again!"
+「Please deliver Riri again!」

-"I'll be waiting for you with chururu!"
+「I'll be waiting for you with chururu!」

-"I'm looking forward to the next dungeon stream!"
+「I'm looking forward to the next dungeon stream!」